n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.functionItem.md

+---
+title: Function Item
+description: The Function Item node is used to add custom snippets to JavaScript code that should be executed once for every item that it receives as the input.
+tags:
+  - Workflow²
+  - Function

+---

 # Function Item

 The Function Item node is used to add custom snippets to JavaScript code that should be executed once for every item that it receives as the input.